LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Load Project" command looks for a `loader.lgt` or `loader.logtalk` file in the workspace root folder, printing a warning if no loader file is found.

 The "Scan Project Dead Code", "Compute Project Metrics", "Generate Project Documentation", and "Generate Project Diagrams" commands require that the project code is already loaded.
-Quick fixes are provided for some dead code warnings.
+Quick fixes are provided for some of the documentation and dead code linter warnings.

 The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.